Aramantos/MS1-World-Wide-Web/README.md

 **Images**

-Core of the webpage is the global connectivity image in the background.
+The core of the webpage is the global connectivity image in the background.

 **Colours**